-The Natural Resources Department conducts environmental education and outreach programs on behalf of our members in conjunction with assistance of numerous partner organizations.
-Throughout the year you will find Natural Resources Department staff conducting workshops, open houses, presentations, field programs or at local events with exhibits, displays, and hands-on-activities.
+The Natural Resources Department conducts environmental education and outreach programs for members in a variety of formats.
+Throughout the year you will find Natural Resources staff conducting workshops, open houses, presentations, field programs or at local events with exhibits, displays, and hands-on-activities.

 Salmon Watch Program

 The program is coordinated by RVCOG and Rogue Valley Sewer Services (RVSS).
 Information on the program can be found on the Stream Smart website.

 Below is a link to a Salmon Watch video produced by volunteer videographer, Ralph Bowman.

 Salmon Watch Instructor Training Videos:

 - Macroinvertebrates – Part 2

 - Riparian Zone – Part 1

 Geocaching is a real-world outdoor treasure hunting game.
 Players try to locate hidden containers, called geocaches, using GPS-enabled devices and then share their experiences online.
 Click here to visit the website.